-It is important for children to be aware of what is happening in the world around them, both nationally and internationally.
-News events are covered mainly in PSHE and assemblies but also when the teaching of a lesson changes direction!
-This creates a great sense of their place in the world and can stimulate heated discussion and debate.
-Social media has made the world a much smaller place and increased the ability to connect and for information to travel at vast speeds.
-We teach the children the power of the internet but also the dangers and how to use it responsibly.
+We believe at Connaught that it is important for children to be aware of what is happening in the world around them, both nationally and internationally so that they understand their place in the world and take an interest in events outside their immediate sphere.
+News events are covered in subjects like PSHE, RE, Geography, History and assemblies but also when the teaching of any lesson changes direction!
+This can stimulate heated discussion and debate.
+Social media has made the world a much smaller place, increased the ability to connect and for information to travel at vast speeds.
+We teach the children not only the power of the internet, but also the dangers and how to use it responsibly.
 Children are taught French as a Modern Foreign language to increase their confidence in communicating with a wider variety of global citizens.
 We want our children to be curious and knowledgeable about the world.

 Wellbeing and Being Well

-The wellbeing of our children and staff is something that we take very seriously at Connaught Junior School.
-How can people operate at their fullest potential if they are feeling worried or unhappy?
+People operate at their fullest potential when they are feeling motivated, supported and engaged.
+That is why the wellbeing of our children and staff is something that we take very seriously at Connaught Junior School.
 Our PSHE programme, Jigsaw, covers everything from relationships to self-esteem and problem solving.
 Our focus on maximum engagement in lessons ensures that all children are given a voice and encouraged to contribute.
-Real PE is taught by both class teachers and our specialist Sports provision, encouraging not only the children’s competitive side but also their desire to self-improve.
-Active classrooms ensures that children across the school are not sitting down for extended periods throughout the school day thus improving ability to focus better.
-Early Morning Activity gives the children up to 10 minutes extra physical activity before they enter the classroom, impacting positively on fitness and mental wellbeing.
-Leadership has a strong focus on staff wellbeing.
+Real PE is taught by both class teachers and our specialist Sports coaches, encouraging not only the children’s competitive side but also their desire to self-improve.
+Active classrooms ensures that children across the school are not sitting down for extended periods throughout the school day thus improving their ability to focus better.
+Early Morning Activity gives the children up to 10 minutes extra physical activity before they enter the classroom, impacting positively on physical fitness and mental and emotional wellbeing.
+The school's leadership team has a strong focus on staff wellbeing too.
 All the staff at Connaught work incredibly hard for the children and each other and measures are put in place to ensure that they are not overworked and are appreciated and valued.
 Children are encouraged to be kind and caring towards each other and a number of programmes support this, including: The Restorative Approach, Pro-kindness and Girls Onboard.

 Enterprise and Effort